 Invitation to comment

-The TGA is seeking comments from interested parties on the options for the future regulation of 'low risk' products.
+The TGA sought comments from interested parties on the options for the future regulation of 'low risk' products.

 - Consultation: Options for the future regulation of 'low risk' products (pdf,810kb)

-- Consultation: Options for the future regulation of 'low risk' products (Microsoft Word,3.6Mb)
+- Consultation: Options for the future regulation of 'low risk' products (docx,3.6Mb)